kubewarden/kubewarden.io/content/blog/2024/08/kubewarden-1-16-release.md

 Currently, only the CREATE operation is supported, UPDATE and DELETE will be added in the future.

+## Policy updates

+Through this cycle, we have updated the following policies.

+### Container-resources policy

+This policy checks for resource limits on the containers, and mutates them to add limits if configured so.

+With its new release `v0.3.0`, the policy now will not mutate the resource with a limit that is less than the requested, but will reject the resource instead, to force the user to change the minimum request resource amount or adjust the policy configuration.

+### User-group-psp policy

+Starting with `v0.6.2`, if the container image validation is enabled (with `validate_container_image_configuration`), the policy will only check for it when the rule is "MustRunAs" or "MayRunAs"; "RunAsAny" does not check the container image.

 ## Maintenance updates

 As usual, we perform maintenance updates of our dependencies.
 Notably, in this